diegofertr/BlogNuxt/contents/en/article/10-best-es6-features.md

 4. Destructuring Assignment in ES6
 5. Enhanced Object Literals in ES6
 6. Arrow Functions in ES6
-7. Promises in ES6
+7. Let and Const
-8. Block-Scoped Constructs Let and Const
+8. Map and Filter
-9. Classes in ES6
+9. Modules in ES6
-10. Modules in ES6
+10. Classes in ES6
 11. For of (bonus)